Call us today at (800) 728-0818

 • Properly protected electrical conductors

-Together, these components reduce the risk of uncontrolled motion, mechanical failure, or operator injury.
-Consequently, routine verification of safety systems is essential.
+Together, these components help reduce the risk of uncontrolled movement, mechanical failure, or operator injury.
+Routine verification of these safety systems is an important part of maintaining compliance.

-Furthermore, the standard requires cranes to be operated by designated personnel.
-Facilities must define operator authorization and ensure appropriate training.
+Additionally, the standard requires cranes to be operated by designated personnel.
+Employers must define who is authorized to operate the crane and ensure appropriate training is provided.

 OSHA 1910.179 Inspection and Maintenance Requirements